komoot/photon/README.md

  - Photon's search configuration was developed with a specific test framework.
 It is written in Python and [hosted separately](https://github.com/yohanboniface/osm-geocoding-tester).
  - [R packge](https://github.com/rCarto/photon) to access photon's public API with [R](https://en.wikipedia.org/wiki/R_%28programming_language%29)

-### Contact
-Let us know what you think about photon!
-Create a github ticket or drop us an email in https://lists.openstreetmap.org/listinfo/photon

-### Licence
-Photon software is open source and licensed under [Apache License, Version 2.0](http://opensource.org/licenses/Apache-2.0)